Ali Sher Khan Anchan

-Ali Sher Khan (Balti: ཨལི་ཤེར་ཁན་ཨནཆན་།; 1580–1633), better known by his title Anchan ("the Great"), was the Maqpon king of Baltistan from 1595 to 1633.
-Considered greatest of the Balti rulers, Anchan unified Baltistan and expanded the frontiers of Balti kingdom to Ladakh and western Tibet in the east, and to Haramosh in Brushal in the west.
+Ali Sher Khan (Balti: علی شیر خان اَنچن, Tibetan script: ཨལི་ཤེར་ཁན་ཨནཆན་།; 1580–1633), also known as Ali Senge Anchan, was the Maqpon king (Gyalfo) of Baltistan from 1595 to 1633.
+Considered greatest of the Balti rulers, Anchan expanded the frontiers of Balti kingdom from Ladakh and western Tibet in the east to Haramosh in Brushal in the west.

-In his numerous campaigns Anchan conquered Ladakh, Purig, Gilgit, Brushal (Hunza and Nagir), Chilas and as far as Chitral.
-His name is recorded as Ali Mīr in Ladakh Chronicles and Ali Raī by the Mughal court historians.
+In his numerous campaigns Anchan conquered Ladakh, Purig, Gilgit, Brushal (Hunza-Nagir) and Chilas, reaching as far as Chitral.
+His name is recorded as Ali Mir in Ladakh Chronicles and Ali Rai by the Mughal court historians.

 Background

-Ali Sher Khan Anchan was born to Ghāzī Mīr (reigned 1565–1595), the Maqpon (lit. 'army leader') ruler of Skardu, in 1580.
-The Maqpon power had been consolidated by Makpon Bokha in about 1500 CE.
-His successors gradually brought Astore and Shigar under their control.
+Ali Sher Khan Anchan was born to Ghazi Mir (reigned 1565–1595), the Maqpon (lit. 'army leader') ruler of Skardu, in 1580.
+The Maqpon power was consolidated by Makpon Bokha in about 1500.
+His successors gradually brought extended their domains towards Astore and Shigar.

-Ghāzī Mīr continued the policy of expansion.
-He annexed Roundu and then sent Ali Sher to conquer the Kartaksha valley from the Namgyal rulers of Ladakh, who did so by expelling the Ladakhi troops stationed there.
-After the Mughal conquest of Kashmir in 1586, diplomatic relations developed between the Mughals and Ghāzī Mīr.
+Ghazi Mir continued the policy of expansion.
+He annexed Roundu and then sent Anchan to conquer the Kartaksha Valley from the Namgyal rulers of Ladakh, who did so by expelling the Ladakhi troops stationed there.
+After the Mughal conquest of Kashmir in 1586, diplomatic relations developed between the Mughals and Ghazi Mir.